 Educational Symposium for Physical Therapists, Occupational Therapists, Recreational Therapists and Athletic Trainers that will present research on the value of sports and recreation rehabilitation outcomes, providing an overview of disabilities and considerations for involvement in sports and recreation, as well as hands on experiences with adaptive recreational equipment.
 This training will equip therapist to better address the needs of individuals with a variety of disabilities interested in participating in sports and recreation.
 The goal of this symposium is to improve resource awareness, assist with improving long-term health and wellness, increase independence and work toward bettering community integration.
 Our 2017 Symposium will feature Key Note Speaker: Blake Haxton, Paralympian and US Male Rowing Athlete of the Year, Co-presentations by OSU Clinicians and featured adaptive athletes, as well as an open forum athlete panel.
 See below for presenter bios and course outline.

 Blake Haxton contracted Necrotizing Fasciitis in the Spring of 2009 during his senior year of high school.
 Blake was the captain of his High School rowing team and was looking to row at the collegiate level when the infection resulted in the amputation of both of his legs, and nearly the loss of his life.
 After 3 months of inpatient treatment at the Ohio State University Wexner Medical Center Blake returned home before beginning college at Ohio State in the fall of 2009.
 After graduating in 2013 Blake enrolled at the Ohio State Moritz College of Law and also began rowing again as an Arms and Shoulders classification sculler.
 He has since made the US National Para-rowing team twice and has placed 5th and 4th in the World the last two years, respectively.
-Blake is currently in his third year of law school and speaks to various groups around the country when his schedule permits.
-Blake has given a Ted Talk (which can be found on YouTube) and is also an Athlete Ambassador for The Hartford.
+Blake participated in the 2016 Paralympics in Rio and was names US Rowing’s Male Athlete of the Year.
+He recently graduated from law school and speaks to various groups around the country when his schedule permits, including a Ted Talk (which can be found on YouTube).
+Blake is also an Athlete Ambassador for The Hartford.

 Daniel J. Kim, MD is a physician specializing in the field of Physical Medicine & Rehabilitation.
 After completing his residency in 2013 Dr. Kim went on to take a position as medical director of the Wheelchair Seating and Positioning Clinic at The Ohio State University Wexner Medical Center.
 As a clinician he works closely with a core group of specially trained physical and occupational therapists to ensure that the mobility needs of his patients are met using a comprehensive team approach.
 As an avid swimmer, runner, and cyclist himself, Dr. Kim also seeks to optimize the health and performance of adaptive athletes in his role as medical director of the newly formed Adaptive Sports Institute at the Ohio State University Wexner Medical Center.